 That being said, the DPA does require that access to the images be restricted only to those who need it in order to fulfil the purpose of the system.

-For example, restricting access to security footage to as few people as possible also decreases the chances of someone leaking information about the placement of security cameras, either accidentally or on purpose.
+For example when it comes to who can see CCTV footage, restricting access to security footage to as few people as possible also decreases the chances of someone leaking information about the placement of security cameras, either accidentally or on purpose.

 In addition to designated staff, CCTV footage can be made accessible to others under certain conditions.